beeware/toga/docs/reference/api/widgets/slider.rst

 Slider
 ======

-A widget for selecting a value within a range, displayed as a horizontal line.
+A widget for selecting a value within a range.
+The range is shown as a horizontal line, and the selected value is shown as a draggable marker.

 .. figure:: /reference/images/Slider.png
     :align: center